densenden/densenden/README.md

 # 👋 Hi, I'm Denis Kreuzer – The Mind Behind Studio Sen

 Welcome to my creative space!
-I'm a **Creative Director, Designer & Coder** exploring the intersection of **art, technology, and AI-driven automation**.
+I'm a **Creative Director & Coder** exploring the intersection of **art, technology, and AI-driven automation**.
 With a deep background in **branding, digital experiences, and strategic design**, I push boundaries to merge creativity with the latest tech innovations.

 ---